 - Cross country skiing, snow shoeing, fishing, canoeing/kayaking and bike rental are all available at Wilderness Trails in Quechee.

 - Visit nearby Quechee Gorge, "Vermont's Little Grand Canyon."

 - Picnic, swim, and canoe at nearby Silver Lake State Park - this is a great place for families.
 There is a beautiful beach with a diving pier, a large playground, concession stand, clean bathrooms and a large covered space, which can be reserved for group outings.

-- Horseback riding, carriage rides and sleigh rides are also available from Kedron Valley Stable.
+- Carriage rides and sleigh rides are available from Kedron Valley Stable.

 - Jim Mauchly, photographic artist and owner of Mountain Graphics Photography will capture your special vacation memories.